Hill City vacation rentals

 Hiking, cycling, horseback riding, and off-roading trails wind through the rocky slopes and gnarled ponderosa pines.
-For kid-friendly options, you can go boat or ice fishing on Sheridan Lake, or browse dinosaur bones at the Museum at Black Hills Institute.
+For kid-friendly options, you can go boat or ice fishing on Sheridan Lake, or browse dinosaur bones at the Museum @ Black Hills Institute.
 Meanwhile adults can soak up the art galleries, local wineries, and craft beer that bring cosmopolitan charm to this laid-back tourist hub.

-What are the top things to do in Hill City?
+Top things to do in Hill City

 The scenic, 3-hour round-trip journey runs between Hill City and Keystone from May to October.
 Replica steam locomotives pull visitors past old mines and Gold Rush hot spots within the forest landscape.
 Serious rail buffs should also make tracks for the South Dakota State Railroad Museum flanking the Hill City depot.